About Our MSW Program

 If you have a passion for helping people and a desire to make the world a better place to live, then consider a career in social work.
 We invite you to join our community of learners, educators and practitioners striving to serve people and improve lives – locally, nationally and globally.

-Our MSW program encourages students from diverse backgrounds to apply for admission.
-Diversity and Inclusion are consistent with the National Association of Social Workers (NASW) Code of Ethics.
+Our MSW program encourages students from all backgrounds to apply for admission.
+This is consistent with the National Association of Social Workers (NASW) Code of Ethics.
 (See more on our About page)

 As a graduate student here, you will gain: